visier/python-sdk/README.md

 - [Data Out](https://docs.visier.com/developer/apis/data-out/swagger/current/index.html): Download data from the Visier Platform.

-The Visier API Python SDK is organized into five main packages corresponding to the API categories:
+The Visier API Python SDK consists of five main packages, each corresponding to a specific API category:

 - `visier-api-core` - It contains logic for authenticating, configuring, and contains classes to make requests.
 This package is required to be installed to use any other package of the SDK.